How to Calculate Payback Period in Excel (With Easy Steps)

 • Afterward, press Enter.

-Similarly, we’ll look for the cash flow (In) which we have after that last negative cash flow.
+Similarly, we’ll look for the cash flow (In) that we have after that last negative cash flow.

 • Choose cell D14.